-Prerequisites: CJS 100, SEC 100, SEC 103, SEC 204, SEC 205, LEA 230, HLS 100, CIS 110 student as learned in all previous classes in the program.
+Prerequisites: CJS 100, SEC 100, SEC 103, SEC 204, SEC 205, LEA 230, HLS 100, CIS 110

+This Capstone course is intended for students who are in the last semester of the Criminal Justice: Public/Private Security program.
+This course is intended to assess the cumulative abilities of the student as learned in all previous classes in the program.
 It may involve a field placement for a maximum of 50% of the class time.
 The field placement will involve evaluation by the assigned faculty member and a carefully chosen "field supervisor."
 It may also involve the production of a portfolio and/or writing assignments.